Viking and Anglo-Saxon Norwich

 so it could mean a variety of things, Gated meadow, fishtrap at the watermeadow and so on.

 Heigham sat in a low lying and quite marshy area of the River Wensum just outside the slow loop down towards New Mills on the other side of one of Norwich’s Cockeys.
 Up towards the marsh and Island where Halfords now stands.
-The area has been built up and redefined in modern times, the marshland is no longer evident but the levels of soil buildup can be seen around St Benedicts Gate or Heaven’s gate wall line.
+The area has been built up and redefined in modern times, the marshland is no longer evident but the levels of soil buildup and sinking can be seen around St Benedicts Gate or Heaven’s gate wall line on the inner ring-road.
 The marshy nature of the land is probably what led to the Heigham postern gate on Westwick Street being called Hellgate from the fourteenth century until as late as 1700.